 Always remember, that a fully charged 18650 Li-Ion battery has about 48000 Joules of stored energy.
 Wonder what that means ?
-It means, that you can melt 46g of cooper with it.
-You don’t wont to melt cooper at home.
+It means, that you can melt 46g of copper with it.
+You don’t want to melt copper at home.
 Or on your bench.
 So don’t do anything stupid and read my legal disclaimer at the bottom of the page.

 As always, you start with something simple, something reasonable, like “I just want to charge these batteries”.
 And then you get in that rabbit hole vortex of “other functions that would be nice”.
 Everybody who designed anything in their life knows what I’m talking about here.
 So the wish-list was born: